lymarrie/hugo-yext-sites/content/tutorial/create-site.md

 *First time working with git?* Check out our step-by-step guide [here](yext.com) and return to this point.

 ##### Step 2.
-Set up your Yext Account with Solution Template
+Set up your Yext account with Solution Template

-In this step your going to set up your Yext account so its ready to deploy a site.
-You will do this by applying a [SolutionTemplate](yext.com) to your Yext account, which will install sample data to help you get going.
+In this step, you are going to set up your Yext account so its ready to deploy a Site.
+You will do this by applying a [SolutionTemplate](yext.com) to your Yext account, which will install sample data and a Stream to help you get going.
 Don't worry - you can edit all of the data later.

-Navigate to the Apps tab and find the Solutions sub-tab.
+In the Yext platform, navigate to the Apps tab and find the Solutions sub-tab.
 Open the Basic Template and install it!

 ![solution](/images/solution_template.png)

-Your yext account should look something like this:
+Your yext account should now look something like this:

 ![default](/images/yext_default.png)

 ##### Step 3.
-Create a Site and Link it to Your Github account
+Create a Site and link it to your Github account

 Open the Sites tab in Yext and create a new Site